theo-armour/agenda/2-peeps/joe-macleod.md

 * https://learn.endineering.co/courses/endineering-course

+## 2024-02-07 Off-boarding your life

+Final Design three points

+Prepare to end your life following the three reminders of the final design.

+### Leave no trace

+* In general: Follow Burning man's ten principles
+* In particular: Leave no trace
+* Leave as we came in ~ with nothing
+* Leave little or effort required to "clean up" by those left behind
+* Exercise the right to be forgotten

+### What is remembered lives

+* Digitize your life
+* All of it
+* Put it all up on the cloud
+* Internet Archive
+* Exercise the right to be remembered

+### Heavenly bonus points: Recreate

+* Amuse yourself
+* Again, create something new
+* The end becomes a new beginning
+* a recreation ( an amusing and new creation)
+* Exercise the right to be reborn

 ## 2024-02-06 Endineering

-Please
+Endineering is not the book I had anticipated after reading Ends.

+If I had read Endineering first, I might have a different view.

+In my current view, Ends may be a better book.
+I am not sure though and will continue the review

+### Editions ~ Versioning

+* Book is now very old
 * Update it digitally at lease once a year
-  * Book is now very old
-* Add the ability to be a colleges text.
-Add questions at vthe end of chapters
+* Add the ability to be a college text.
+Add questions at the end of chapters

+### Branding

 * What is your end-game" Your personal off-boarding?
+* Too much work for you; need help
+* Avoid creating a star network
+* Separate "news" from "reference"
+* Separate possible projects from actual projects

+### Content

 * links in the text?
-* Trade-ins are a thing
-* Houses, cars, and now phones: very tradeable
+* Book is boring; diagrams repetitive;
+* Loose ending

+### Off-boarding

+Pre-sale support is growing

 * The audience talks back
 * Amazon reviews
-* Too much work for you; need help
-* Book is boring; diagrams repetitive;
-* Separate "news" from "reference"
+* Services: Yelp reviews

+After-sale support is growing

+* Ebay & Craigslist are a thing
+* Trade-ins are a thing:
+* Trade in phones & computers are a thing

+After markets are a thing

+* Houses, cars
+* Goodwill, Salvation Army

+## Course

+* Free preview not working